Skip to main content

 Flora Ecosystems

 The park encompasses extraordinary altitudinal vegetation diversity from lowland humid forest through montane cloud forest to páramo.
-The cloud forests feature impressive epiphyte loads with hundreds of orchid, bromeliad, and moss species.
+[1] The cloud forests feature impressive epiphyte loads with hundreds of orchid, bromeliad, and moss species.
 The páramo zone is dominated by frailejón (Espeletia spp.) rosette plants, bunch grasses (Calamagrostis spp.), and specialized high-altitude cushion plants adapted to freeze-thaw cycles.
 Treeline ecotones feature dwarf Polylepis woodland, among the highest-elevation trees in the Andes.
 The park's plant diversity includes numerous Andean endemic species found only in the Táchira depression region.
+INPARQUES lists pine-like Podocarpus (pino laso), ferns, and orchids among the representative flora.

 Geology

 El Tamá is part of the Venezuelan Andes, specifically the Cordillera de Mérida system, which represents the northernmost extension of the South American Andes.
 The underlying geology consists predominantly of Paleozoic metamorphic rocks including schists, quartzites, and gneisses, with some Jurassic granitic intrusions.
 The terrain was heavily influenced by Pleistocene glaciation, with glacial cirques, U-shaped valleys, and glacial lakes (lagunas) preserved in the high páramo zones.
 Periglacial processes including frost heaving continue to shape the high-altitude landscape.
-The mountain system represents an ancient fragment of the Pangaea supercontinent.

 Climate And Weather

 El Tamá's climate varies dramatically with altitude.
-The foothills experience humid tropical conditions with temperatures of 20-28°C and annual rainfall exceeding 3,000mm.
-The cloud forest zone receives 2,500-4,000mm annually through both direct rainfall and horizontal precipitation from cloud interception.
-The páramo experiences temperatures from 5-15°C during the day with frequent night frosts, especially in the dry season from December to February.
+The foothills experience humid tropical conditions with temperatures of 20–28 °C and annual rainfall exceeding 3,000 mm.
+The cloud forest zone receives 2,500–4,000 mm annually through both direct rainfall and horizontal precipitation from cloud interception.
+The páramo experiences temperatures from 5–15 °C during the day with frequent night frosts, especially in the dry season from December to February.
 The cloud forest and páramo zones are frequently shrouded in mist, and afternoon thunderstorms are common throughout the wet season.
 The Táchira depression creates a unique microclimate that influences species distributions.

 Human History